LukeBourdon/LukeBourdon/README.md

 I have completed the following portfolio case studies using **Northbridge Cloud Services Ltd**, a fictional UK software company.
 Each project contains the assessment or policy work, the assumptions behind it and actionable recommendations.

-These are self-directed, AI-assisted portfolio exercises.
+These are self-directed portfolio exercises.
 Company evidence, vendor responses and phishing outcomes are simulated; they are not claims of client work, live campaign delivery, certification, implemented remediation or board approval.

 | Project | What I produced | Skills demonstrated |
 | --- | --- | --- |